QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

 * **Registry mirrors:** The mirror address for Docker hub registry, the default value is official docker hub mirror address for China.
 * **Insecure registries:** The Kubernetes cluster supports private docker registry.
 To help end users using their own internal registry, QingCloud provides [Harbor App](https://appcenter.qingcloud.com/apps/app-2mhyb1ui), which is deployed within a few minutes.
 Specify corresponding IP address if the private registry doesn't support https or doesn't use 80 port(the format is ip:port).
 * **Dockerhub Username & Password:** The Kubernetes cluster needs to pull necessary images customized by QingCloud from dockerhub.qingcloud.com, so end user needs to input user name and password of docherhub.qingcloud.com.
 The cluster already binds guest account to pull images on public repositories from dockerhub.qingcloud.com.
 Please go to QingCloud console, `Container Platform -> Docker Hub` to create your own repository.
 * **Kubernetes log level:** Set the log level of Kubernetes cluster.
 You can view log through Kibana console.
 * **Fluent forward server:** Specify fluentd server address if end user wants to use her/his own log server.
+* **Elastic Search server:** Specify Elastic Search server address if end user wants to use her/his own ES service, the format is ip:port, make sure the ip and port are accessible.
+* **Enable Istio:** <font color=red>Istio is an experimental function to connect, manage and secure microservices.
+We do not recommend you to enable it in production environment before an stable version of istio is released, which can guarantee the quality and performance.</font> Currently we use Istio 0.3.0 without Istio-Initializer, and istioctl has been deployed on client node.
+More details see[Istio](https://istio.io/).

 After deploying Kubernetes cluster, end user may check every node's status in the detailed page of the cluster.
 'Healthy' under 'Service status' means this node starts successfully.
 Cluster's status will become to 'Active' after every node becomes healthy, which means end user can use Kubernetes services now.